ctkelley/SIAMFANLEquations.jl/README.md

  - 0.3.2 goes out when the writing is mostly done and BiCGSTAB is finished.

  - 0.3.3 goes out when Chapter 3 is finished.
-I'm hoping for early May.
+I'm hoping for sometime in May.

  - 0.4.0 is Anderson acceleration.